 - Bottom round roasts offer big slices of thin beef with the perfect texture for roast beef sandwiches.

 Follow these easy step-by-step instructions courtesy of the free Roast Perfect App!
-This simple approach on how to roast beef will work well with any roast made in the oven:
+This simple approach to the perfect roast beef will work well with any roast made in the oven:

 - Preheat your oven to 450°F.